COMPOST THIS!

 Clean paper products are best recycled if they cannot be reused.
 Once soiled or not recyclable, composting is a great option.

-What NOT to Compost
+What is NOT compostable

-• rubber and latex items including chewing gum
+• rubber and latex items including chewing gum and rubber bands

 • treated wood